NaoiseGaffney/BookRepository/README.md

 Inspiration was found here too [Djongo](https://nesdis.github.io/djongo/), even though it's for a different Web Framework.

-Using an ODM like MongoEngine means that I can concentrate on the application logic, and worry less about the intricasies of database statements which is the case is using PyMongo directly.
+Using an ODM like MongoEngine means that I can concentrate on the application logic, and worry less about the intricacies of database statements which is the case is using PyMongo directly.

 Flask-MongoEngine -> MongoEngine -> PyMongo -> MongoDB.